microservices-demo/microservices-demo/deploy/mesos-marathon/README.md

-# Deploy to Mesos using CNI
+# Deploy to Mesos using Marathon

 These scripts will install the microservices demo on Apache Mesos using Marathon.